Creating a knowledge base can be as simple or as complex as you want it to be.

 If your knowledge base includes satisfaction ratings, you’ll be able to see exactly where customers aren’t getting the information they need.

 Businesses of all types can benefit from creating a knowledge base; it’s a critical tool in providing customer support.
-Instead of customers having to call or write in to your support team and wait to get an answer, they can self-serve to find the answers they need in your knowledge base instantly.
+Instead of customers having to write in to your support team and wait to get an answer, they can self-serve to find the answers they need in your knowledge base instantly.

-This provides a better customer experience and alleviates the need for your support team to answer repetitive questions — instead, they can focus on helping customers with more complex requests and issues, allowing you to provide better support all around.
+This provides a better customer experience and alleviates the need for your team to answer repetitive questions — instead, they can focus on helping customers with more complex requests and issues, allowing you to provide better support all around.